HunterCS-Ayzman/CSCI499/exercises/Ideation.md

 ## Ideation

 In this class, you will go through several rounds of generating ideas in a group setting.
+Check out some of the interesting ideas created in [our Ideation class on 1/30/19](/classes/1.30.19/ideas-generated.xlsx).

 ### Mass Idea Generation Round